kumahq/kuma-website/app/_src/networking/transparent-proxy/kubernetes.md

 ⚠️ IMPORTANT
 {:.custom-block-title}

-If you change these settings, but with values different from the runtime configuration, they will be ignored, and a warning will appear in the control plane logs (except for DNS-related settings).
+When the [**Configuration in ConfigMap**](#configuration-in-configmap-experimental) feature is enabled, any changes to these settings, whether through annotations or ConfigMap, will be ignored, and a warning will be logged in the control plane.

-If `builtinDNS.enabled` or `builtinDNS.port` is updated using deprecated annotations while [Configuration in ConfigMap](#configuration-in-configmap-experimental) is disabled, the changes may still apply, potentially causing DNS redirection issues.
+**However**, if this feature is disabled, and you update `builtinDNS.enabled` or `builtinDNS.port` using deprecated annotations, the changes may still apply, potentially causing DNS redirection issues.
 This could prevent `kuma-dp` from starting the DNS server or listening on the correct port, leading to environment disruptions.
 {% enddanger %}

 #### Modifying control plane runtime configuration